- When to have reconstruction

 - Patient and surgeon preference.

 The surgeon will advise which procedures are suitable for you.
 All options may be suitable for some people, while others may have limited options.
 The choice then rests with you, as only you know which method will fit best with your lifestyle and expectations.

-Depending on the type of surgery performed, recovery in hospital is usually between 2 – 7 days requiring a further 5-7 weeks to heal.
+Depending on the type of surgery performed, recovery in hospital is usually between two to seven days requiring a further five to seven weeks to heal.
 In some cases it may be up to 12 weeks.